bbauska/Anti-Project-2025/README.md

 <h3>Department of Justice:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-<li>● Limits the independence of the Department of Justice and Federal Bureau of Investigation to
+<li>Limits the independence of the Department of Justice and Federal Bureau of Investigation to
 politicize law enforcement and weaponize the justice system to serve only the will of the president and the Project 2025 administration.</li>
 </ul>